The page you are trying to access has been deactivated because Nadine Smit is not working for NIOZ anymore.

 Go to Staff.

-My project deals with the development of new lipid biomarker proxies for an-/aerobic methane oxidizers in present and past environments within the Netherlands Earth System Science Center (NESSC).
-A better understanding of the the sources, sinks and chemical reaction pathways in greenhouse gas cycling especially methane is important to constrain its impact on global climate changes.
-However, reliable biomarker tools for determining past methane concentrations in the atmosphere and the intensity of methane cycling are currently lacking.
+My project deals with the development of new lipid biomarker proxies for an-/aerobic methane oxidizers in past and present environments within the Netherlands Earth System Science Center (NESSC).
+A better understanding of the cycling of the greenhouse gas methane (CH4) including the sources, sinks and chemical reaction pathways is important in order to constrain its impact on global climate changes.
+However, applicable tools for determining past methane concentrations in the atmosphere and the intensity of methane cycling are currently lacking.
+Therefore, our goal is to develop these lacking lipid biomarker proxies for methane oxidation in past and present environments.

 Education